 Acquire and apply new knowledge as needed, using appropriate learning strategies.

-Design is a fundamental aspect of the electrical/electronic engineering curriculum, and it is integrated into the curriculum in the freshman year where students are introduced to both hardware and software design.
-As students expand their knowledge and analysis skills through the sophomore and junior years, the design problems they are assigned increase in complexity.
-Design problems are assigned in analog electronics, digital systems, control systems, and digital signal processing.
+Designand innovation arefundamental aspectsof the electrical/electronic engineering curriculum, andthey areintegrated into the curriculumbeginningin the freshman year where students are introduced to both hardware and software design.
+As students expand their knowledge and analysis skills through the sophomore and junior years, theydesign increasingly complex projects and gain experience through developing their own unique solutions to design challenges in all of the major areas of electrical/electronic engineering.

 Grading Requirement